LacunaSoftware/docs/docs.en-us/articles/rest-pki/dotnet.md

-﻿# Rest PKI client lib for .NET
+﻿# Using Rest PKI on .NET

+We are still migrating the documentation to the new unified portal.
+For now, please[see this article on GitHub](https://github.com/LacunaSoftware/RestPkiSamples/tree/master/CSharp)
+## Client lib

 The client lib for .NET (C# and Visual Basic .NET) consists of the Nuget package [Lacuna.RestPki.Client](https://www.nuget.org/packages/Lacuna.RestPki.Client/).
 The following platforms are supported: